joacim-boive/awesome-weather/README.md

 Or, if you just wish to bring up just one of the servers:
 ```
-In a terminal, from server-directory:
+In a terminal, from the server-directory:

 - To bring up node:
 docker-compose up node